Perfect-Altruistics/Perfect-Altruistics/README.md

 <details>
 <summary>More about me click here </summary>

 ##  ABOUT ME:
-I am passionate about software development, cybersecurity, and exploring the realms of web technologies.
-My skills span across various programming languages, with a focus on Python, Java, and web development technologies like HTML, CSS, and JavaScript.
-I am also actively engaged in ethical hacking and cybersecurity practices like practicing CTF on different platforms and locally in my community.
+👋 Hello, I'm Tito Joctan!

+🚀 Aspiring web developer, Python programmer, and database administrator (PostgreSQL & MySQL).
+Currently pursuing a Bachelor's degree in cybersecurity.
+Passionate about software and system development, I love exploring the intersection of technology and security.
+Join me on my coding journey as I share insights and experiences.
+Let's connect, learn, and grow together in the dynamic world of tech! 🌐✨

 ## CURRENT FOCUS:
 - Software Development